Can screenwriters negotiate their own screenwriting contracts?

 Sometimes you don't know what the budget is going to be before you start working on the script, or maybe the filmmaker is taking a script you've already written and pitching it to investors or crowdfunding it.

 A contract and deal have to be made as early in the process as possible.
 Otherwise, you lose some leverage.

 Ask the filmmaker or producer what type of budget they are shooting for.
 You may likely hear a response, "Whatever we can get."
 If you hear that response, the project doesn't have that much weight.

 If you've managed to partner with a filmmaker or producer that knows what they are doing, they'll likely have a Plan A and Plan B.

-Plan A might be them trying to get investors to pony up $100,000.
+Plan A might be them trying to get investors to pay $100,000.
 Plan B might be them paying for the movie out of their own pocket (credit card) for $10,000.

 ...
 Or Take What They Offer and Run